birc-gsa-2022/project-4-python-illiterate-apes/README.md

 With the process of implementing the algorithm, we have realized the simplicity of its implementation, despite having to think a lot about it because it is very difficult to understand it properly.
 So, as a general conclusion, the implementation is very sotifiscated whilst elegant.

 ## Problems encountered if any
+In the radix sort implementation, there was a problem while appending to a list in a dictionary, that took awhile to understand and was fixed by using a defaultdic instead

 ## Validation